kenliew728/PyBer_Analysis/README.md

 #### *Table 1.1: Total rides/driver and average fare per ride/driver summary*
 ![Pyber challenge dataframe summary](https://user-images.githubusercontent.com/70525492/95369069-8a1cdd80-089c-11eb-9d34-1b41ad055807.png)

-The merged data was group by date and type of city in respective to total fares and a line chart was ploitted.
-The study period was filtered from January 1st 2019 to April 29th 2019.
+The merged data was group by date and type of city in respective to total fares and a line chart was plotted.
+The study period was filtered between January 1st 2019 to April 29th 2019.
 The purpose of the study is to visualize if disparity exist in total collected fares per week by city type.

 Based on the line chart displayed below, the following conclusions can be made: